Table of Contents

-According to WHO, health is“a complete state of physical, mental and social well-being, and not merely the absence of disease or infirmity.”
-As per the definition, a person cannot be said to be healthy merely by a disease-free condition.
-He/ she should be physically as well as mentally healthy.
-This demands a hygienic condition.
-Health and hygiene are two correlated terms.
+The WHO defines health as – “a complete state of physical, mental and social well-being, and not merely the absence of disease or infirmity.”
+That is to say, a person cannot be termed healthy merely by being in a disease-free state.
+Physical and mental health are equally important and require a hygienic condition.
+Health and hygiene are two terms that are correlated.

 Health and Hygiene

-Hygiene can be defined as the practice of certain habits to maintain a good health.
-It can be at the personal level (personal hygiene) and at the community level (social hygiene).
+Hygiene can be outlined as the practice of a few habits in order to maintain good health, overall.
+Maintenance of hygiene can be at the community level (social hygiene) or personal level (personal hygiene).

 Stay tuned with BYJU’S to learn more about the disease, health, and hygiene.